Simulation & Skills Lab Curriculum

 The Skills Lab

-Through generous donations made by Covidien and Memorial Medical Center, the SIU Surgical Skills Lab opened its doors in May 2000.
+Through generous donations made by Covidien and Memorial Medical Center, the original SIU Surgical Skills Lab opened its doors in May 2000.
 At that time, it was one of only a handful of centers across the country designed specifically for training surgical residents.
-With the introduction of our residency, the surgical skills lab has found a new partner in its educational offerings.
-Given the procedural skill set required of EM, it was only natural for our residency to form a strong relationship with the skills lab.
-The skills lab curriculum acts to prepare and supplement procedural skills training with EM residents.
-It is highly utilized during the orientation month to verify proficiency in core procedural skills prior to being on rotations.
-Using both commercial procedure models and home made models the skills lab has many other procedural offerings including those listed below:
+Given the procedural skill set required of EM, it was only natural for our residency to form strong relationships with the skills lab staff and to become one of the highest utilizers and strongest collaborators of the facility.
+The new Surgical Skills Labs opened its doors in the Memorial Center for Learning and Innovation in May 2015 and the Division of Emergency Medicine has continued its close partnership with the skills lab staff.
+The procedural curriculum headed by Dr. Rebecka Lopez acts to prepare and supplement procedural skills training with EM residents during "Sim-Interactive" didactic hours.
+Using both commercial procedure models and home made models the skills labs have many other procedural offerings including those listed below:

 - laceration repair

 - interosseous line placement